 Prolonged and extended discussion and debates on conducting Kerala Administrative Service (KAS) Examination had come to an end.
 With the long wait coming to an end, State Cabinet has decided to conduct the Kerala Administrative Service Exam on the lines of Civil Services like IAS.
 This has been introduced to address the shortage of officials.
-KAS exam notification will be out soon and many numbers of people are anticipated to apply for the upcoming exam.
-This article will take a stroll through the expected Kerala Administrative Service Exam Syllabus and exam pattern of the KAS exam.
+Kerala Administrative Service (KAS) exam notification is out now and thousands of candidates have already applied for the upcoming exam session.
+This article will take a stroll through the Kerala Administrative Service (KAS) mains syllabus and exam pattern of the Kerala Administrative Service (KAS) exam.

 What is Kerala Administrative Service?

 Before discussing the exam patterns and syllabus let’s make sure that you get a clear idea as to what exactly is Kerala Administrative Service.
 As people are very well informed on how UPSC conducts the Civil Sevice examination, KAS is being conducted in the state Kerala in the same lines but conducted by the Kerala Public Service Commission.
 It came into force in January 2018.
 It is a very prestigious and dynamic examination of India.

 Once the candidate cracks the exam, along with the interview he/she will be entitled to a class 1 service post.
 The selected candidates will be posted or eligible to get posted to the second grade Gazetted Officer (Junior Time Scale), in various departments like the public administration and finance department of the Kerala Government.
 Kerala Administrative Service officers will be appointed based on four phases or streams.

 - Junior Time Scale